msuhanov/regf/Windows registry file format specification.md

 #### Log entries
 *Log entries* are stored starting from the beginning of the second sector.
 Each log entry is stored at an offset divisible by 512 bytes and has a variable size.

-Log entry has the following structure:
+The log entry has the following structure:

 Offset|Length|Field|Value(s)|Description
 ---|---|---|---|---